Years ago (a lot of them, actually), I was fooling around with the idea of writing a book.

 PHP = Pot Head Pixie, like those populating the epic Radio Gnome Invisible trilogy as it was sung by Daevid Allen’s Gong.

-Mind you, I’m not totally deprived of any technical knowledge, since I have worked as a Senior Engineer for an IT Multinational during 15 years… it’s just that I never took the time to really dive into the web-based part of technology.
+Mind you, I’m not totally deprived of any technical knowledge, since I have worked as a Senior Level2 Engineer and Software Specialist at a Multinational during 15 years… it’s just that I never took the time to really dive into the web-based part of technology.

 What has changed since then?